Frefreak/fluffy-dollop/README.md

 **Note**: Syncing (No `alert`) is implicit to be called after login and everytime the plugin reloaded.
-The `reSync` in popup menu is used only when you find the connection might be lost, and no `alert`.
+The `reSync` in popup menu is used only when you find the connection might has been lost.

 # TODO
 - ~~create a simple web interface on server side~~